 |Adult small redworm|

 Foals and young horses (< 3yrs of age) usually require a different approach.
 Speak to your vet or SQP for specific advice.

-New horses with an unknown worming history should be quarantined, FWEC tested and treated for tapeworm and encysted small redworm on arrival.
+New horses with an unknown worming history should be quarantined and FWEC tested.
+Test or treat for tapeworm and encysted small redworm on arrival.
 They should then be stabled for at least 48 hours to avoid bringing resistant worms onto your premises3.